Tavia's profile

 As an artist, I believe it is my job to interpret and analyze cultural behavior.
 I do this through crossing borders, physical, psychological, and emotional.
 My work in performance art and puppetry has taught me the power of symbols.
 Symbols help me to say what I cannot say with words, they tap into our emotions.
 Emotions, like religion, help us recognize our values.
 Values, like cultures, contradict.
 This contradiction, this paradox, is what interests me about the human condition.
 This is why I ask “too many questions” and spend my time crossing disciplinary borders: to build connections, to send shoots in search of new perspectives towards new epistemologies.

-Being an transdisciplinary artist, mother, professor, and philosopher allows me to be a current, a connector that travels through and with ideas, times, and cultures.
+Being a transdisciplinary artist, mother, professor, and philosopher, allows me to be a current, a connector that travels through and with evolving ideas, times, and cultures.

 You have not yet created a curated collection!